OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:64

-Immediately his mouth was opened and his tongue set free, and he began to speak, praising God.
+At once his mouth was opened and his speech restored, and he began to speak, praising God.

 ## Luke 1:65